 Sumitomo Chemical & IVCC Deliver Brand New IRS

-Sumitomo Chemical and IVCC are proud to announce that Sumishield® 50WG has been prequalified by the World Health Organisation (WHO).
+Sumitomo Chemical and IVCC are proud to announce that Sumishield® 50WG has been prequalified by the World Health Organization (WHO).
 With a brand-new mode of action chemistry for indoor residual spraying (IRS), Sumishield® 50WG represents a significant breakthrough, providing a new tool to allow program managers to rotate between chemistries and be better equipped to manage resistance.

 IVCC supported Sumitomo Chemical by providing scientific advice, laboratory support as well as leading rigorous field trials to prove Sumishield® 50WG’s efficacy.